-NOTE 6 - CAPITAL ASSETS
+NOTE 6-CAPITAL ASSETS

-During fiscal year 2004, the Authority began constructing both the Residential Portion and Storm Sewer Portion of the facilities.
-The Residential Project is being constructed by M/I Homes LLC and the Storm Sewer Project is being constructed by Pinnacle Development Company.
+During fiscal year 2004, the Authority began constructing both the Residential Portion and the Storm Sewer Portion of the facilities.
+The Residential Project was constructed by M/I Homes LLC, and the Storm Sewer Project was constructed by Pinnacle Development Company.